 Cultus Sabbati is a body of magical initiates who practise both solitary and collective rituals, whose lineal tradition/s descend, in both oral and textual forms, from surviving 19th century cunning-folk and ritual magic practice.
 It is not claimed that we practise the very same rites, spells and so forth of the 16/17th century cunning-folk, for it is the very nature of these things to change their form and manner.
 One must remember that rituals are ensouled with practise, that spirits as well as men and women pass on and teach the Arte Magical.
 As the generations pass, some lore remains constant, some does not – it changes, evolves and adapts according to time, need, and insight.
 In the last century the streams of custom and oral tradition have flourished in small circles of ritual observance, and in being passed from generation to generation, the simple teachings of rural magicians have grown, coalescing with their longevity to establish traditions with rites of initiation and formal induction.
 Readers here are well-advised that the Cultus Sabbati is a closed circle and according to long-standing custom, those who ask for entry are refused.
 Initiation is by invitation only.
 Where the spirits so will it, a path shall be found.

 The circle of the Cultus Sabbati holds dear the spells and customs which generations past have bequeathed.
 The use of psalms, biblical divination, oral customs of ritual praxis have remained with us, merging amidst a greater body of lore, some old, some new – yet all constant in vivification from the timeless wellspring of dream.
-For as time passes, the circle hearkens to the spirits patron to its heritage, and through dream and spirit-mediumship the circle fleshes itself and moves forward.
+For as time passes, the circle hearkens to the spirit-patrons of its heritage, and through dream and spirit-mediumship the circle fleshes itself and moves forward.
 The authenticity of our work does not rest in antiquity, it is active through present and on-going vision.

 Traditional Sabbatic Craft often employs demonological names and imagery as part of a cipher to convey a gnosis of Luciferian self-liberation.
 Similarly, and as aforesaid, rituals may utilise Christian forms and terms, both as a part of long-standing custom and as part of a sorcerous intent to willfully re-orientate cultural accumulated ‘belief’ to magical purposes.
 The positive and negative aspects of this arcanum are dealt dealt with in the book Azoëtia (Xoanon, 1992) under the name ‘The Iconostasis of Belief’ and readers are directed there for more detailed understanding.
 One must be wise to discern the use of veil upon veil: the use of demonological terms should not be misconstrued as advocacy for vulgar ‘Satanism’, ‘black magic’ or suchlike; neither should our positive use of Judaeo-Christian terms imply adherence in any conventional sense.
 The Sabbatic Craft uses sorcerous teachings of a specialised gnostic character, an outer part of which combines a coded use of both Luciferic and Christo-pagan terms.
 One must be careful to interpret this; it is a test!
 Few pass beyond it.
 (It is seriously recommended that all sincere students and seekers aspiring to any form of Traditional Craft be on due guard; test all those who speak of these matters, and hold fast solely to that which is of good repute, sound counsel, and demonstrable integrity.)